 Hierarchical Multiple Regression Findings

 As indicated in the Table 3, results of multiple regression analysis indicated that understanding of evolutionary theory alone explained 5.3 % of the variance, F(1, 125) = 7.33, p < .01.
 Standardized regression coefficient associated with understanding of evolutionary theory is ß = .25, p < .01.
 Addition of thinking disposition to the regression model increased the variance explained.
 Understanding of evolutionary theory and thinking disposition together accounted for 12.2 % of the variance, F(2, 124) = 8.94, p < .01.
 Standardized regression coefficients associated with understanding of evolution and thinking disposition are ß = .19, p < .05 and ß = .28, p < .01, respectively.
 Addition of mother’s education to the previous regression model further increased the variance explained.
 Understanding of evolutionary theory, thinking dispositions, and mother’s education level together explained 17.9 % of the variance, F(3, 123) = 9.27, p < .01.
 Standardized regression coefficients associated with understanding of evolutionary theory, thinking dispositions, and mother’s education level are ß = .19, p < .05; ß = .23, p < .05; and ß = .26, p < .01, respectively.
 Addition of religiosity to the previous model tremendously increased the variance explained.
 All four factors together explained 50.5 % of the variance, F(4, 122) = 30.08, p < .01.
 Standardized regression coefficients associated with understanding of evolutionary theory, thinking dispositions, mother’s education level, and religiosity are ß = .18, p < .05; ß = .11, p = .12; ß = .10, p = .14; and ß = -.61, p < .01 respectively.
 In the final model, only two variables (understanding of evolution and religiosity) significantly contributed to the explanation of variance in acceptance of evolution.
 Although the correlation between thinking dispositions and acceptance was 0.32 and the correlation between mother’s education level and acceptance was 0.30 these two variables did not significantly contribute to the regression after the addition of religiosity to the regression model.
-It should be noted that understanding of evolution made a significant contribution to the explanation of variance in acceptance of evolutionary theory in all regression models.
+It should be noted that understanding of evolutionary theory made a significant contribution to the explanation of variance in acceptance of evolutionary theory in all regression models.
 Author et al. (2008) found that understanding, thinking dispositions, and parent’s education level together only explained 10.5 % of the variance in acceptance of evolutionary theory.
 This indicates that religious orientation is the single most important factor related to preservice biology teachers’ acceptance of evolutionary theory.

 Table 3